troymessina/HumanAmbitions/markdown/Ch02_EconomicGrowth.md

 The foregoing arguments spell out why economic growth cannot be expected to continue indefinitely—contrary to prevalent assumptions.
 When a mathematically-framed model delivers nonsense results-like the one we used to extrapolate energy use to absurd extremes—it does not mean the math itself is wrong, just that it has been misapplied or layered onto faulty assumptions.
 In this case, the breakdown indicates that the assumption of indefinite growth is untenable.

 The growth regime is woven deeply into our current global society.
 And why wouldn't it be?
 We've enjoyed its benefits for many generations.
 We celebrate the myriad advantages it has brought, and therefore align our political and economic institutions toward its robust preservation.
-Community planning, interest rates, investment, loans, the very role of banks, social safety net systems,<sup>21</sup> and retirement plans all hinge on the assumption of growth. $^{22}$  Shock waves of panic reverberate at signs of (even temporary) recession, given the importance of growth to our institutions.
+Community planning, interest rates, investment, loans, the very role of banks, social safety net systems,[^21] and retirement plans all hinge on the assumption of growth. [^22]  Shock waves of panic reverberate at signs of (even temporary) recession, given the importance of growth to our institutions.
 Yet the message here is that we cannot expect its unfaltering continuance—implying that many things will have to change.

 What seems like a reasonable lower limit to you?
 How economically insignificant can essentials be and still make sense?

-21: In the U.S., Social Security and Medicare are examples.
+[^21]: In the U.S., Social Security and Medicare are examples.

-22: Growth in both workforce and investments are essential ingredients of these schemes that pay out more than an individual's past contributions to the program.
-Returning to the roots of economic theory, the earliest thinkers-Adam Smith, David Ricardo, Thomas Malthus, John Stuart Mill-had foundations in natural philosophy<sup>23</sup> and saw growth as a temporary phase, ultimately limited by a prime physical resource: land.
+[^22]: Growth in both workforce and investments are essential ingredients of these schemes that pay out more than an individual's past contributions to the program.

+Returning to the roots of economic theory, the earliest thinkers-Adam Smith, David Ricardo, Thomas Malthus, John Stuart Mill-had foundations in natural philosophy[^23] and saw growth as a temporary phase, ultimately limited by a prime physical resource: **land**.
 In that time, land held the key to outputs from farming, timber, mining, and game—thereby dictating economic development.
 What these pioneering economic thinkers did not foresee was the arrival of fossil fuels, and the technological developments that accompanied this energy explosion.

-Now, we have fallen into something of a lulled complacency: having rescued ourselves so far from the end-of-growth predictions of the early economists, the temptation is to conclude that they were just wrong,  $24$ and we have outsmarted natural limits.
+Now, we have fallen into something of a lulled complacency: having rescued ourselves so far from the end-of-growth predictions of the early economists, the temptation is to conclude that they were just wrong,[^24] and we have outsmarted natural limits.
 This is dangerous thinking.
 In the end, nature is indifferent to how smart we imagined ourselves to be.
 If we were truly clever, we would start thinking about a world that does not depend on growth, and how to live compatibly within planetary limits.
 Chapter 19 touches on this theme, after intervening chapters paint a more complete picture of energy constraints.

 ## 2.5 Upshot: Economic Growth Will End